In this blog post, I share over 25 tips to stay safe as a solo female traveler. Learn how to stay safe & have fun on your first solo trip!

 FAKE IT TILL YOU MAKE IT

-You may feel scared on your first solo trip, but you should try your best not show it.
+You may feel scared on your first solo trip, but you should try your best to carry yourself with confidence.
 If you look lost, disheveled, confused, or scared, you become an easy target for predators.
 Walk with intent and purpose, looking people directly in the eyes and being fully aware of your surroundings.
+Bring sunglasses if that helps!

 Walk with your head up, shoulders back, and like you know where you’re going…you QUEEN!